evhub/coconut/DOCS.md

 A mainstay of functional programming that Coconut improves in Python is the use of values, or immutable data types.
 Immutable data can be very useful because it guarantees that once you have some data it won't change, but in Python creating custom immutable data types is difficult.
 Coconut makes it very easy by providing `data` blocks.

-##### Python Docs

-Returns a new tuple subclass.
-The new subclass is used to create tuple-like objects that have fields accessible by attribute lookup as well as being indexable and iterable.
-Instances of the subclass also have a helpful docstring (with type names and field names) and a helpful `__repr__()` method which lists the tuple contents in a `name=value` format.

-Any valid Python identifier may be used for a field name except for names starting with an underscore.
-Valid identifiers consist of letters, digits, and underscores but do not start with a digit or underscore and cannot be a keyword such as _class, for, return, global, pass, or raise_.

-Named tuple instances do not have per-instance dictionaries, so they are lightweight and require no more memory than regular tuples.

 ##### Examples

 **Coconut:**